pocomane/brewed-in-the-apocalypse/bita.md

 In general the protagonists can not repeat the same move again and again searching for best results.
-The core check mechanics already discourages this since every non-optimal result gives the scenarist the chance to add some trouble for the protagonist.
+The core check mechanics already discourages this since every non-optimal result gives the scenarist the chance to add some trouble for the PC.
 However the scenarist should clearly state that it would not result in a new roll, since there is no reason that something different happens.
 The scenarist should actually allow another roll only if it is the fiction itself that demands for a repetitive action.